LEARNAcademy/white-boarding-questions/whiteboarding-questions.md

 - remember the students are VERY nervous.
 - allow the students to struggle but NOT fail.
 - provide constructive feedback at the end of each interview.
-- review all questions at the end of each interview expanding on the topics so they have the opportunity to learn.
+- review all questions at the end of each interview expanding on the topics so all students have the opportunity to learn.
 - manage the time spent on each interview so the total session takes about one hour.
 - send the students back to the main room at the end of the session.
 - provide feedback on each student to the instructors.